Photo: Jin Shan Lou

 For a quality dim sum buffet in a colonial setting

-Simple and sophisticated, this Chinese restaurant with colonial décor is great for fine dining without being too formal.
+Simple and sophisticated, this Chinese restaurant with colonial decor is great for fine-dining without being too formal.
 The popular dim sum buffet is available for weekend lunches only, and reservations are a must.
-The variety includes 22 dim sum items and a list of appetisers, mains and desserts.
-Some signature dim sum bites to zero in on are the steamed siew mai (pork and prawn open dumplings) topped with abalone, the pork-and-chives-stuffed guo tie (closed, leaf-shaped dumplings) and the deep-fried cheese dumplings.
+The variety includes 22 dim sum items and a list of appetisers, mains, soups, noodle and congee dishes, and dessert.
+Some signature dim sum bites to order are the siew mai (steamed pork dumplings) topped with abalone, the pork-and-chives-stuffed guo tie (leaf-shaped dumplings) and the deep-fried cheese dumplings.
 However, the top draw here are the crumbly and decadent oven-baked egg tarts.

 For elegant business lunches

 Tucked away on the mezzanine level of the Grand Park City Hall is Park Palace.
 It serves authentic Cantonese fare in an elegant setting.
-The dim sum menu is available for lunch only and features staples like har gao (prawn dumplings, $5.80), siew mai ($5.80) and char siew sou (barbecued pork pastry, $5.80) among others.
+The dim sum menu is available for lunch only and features staples such as har gow (steamed prawn dumplings, $2 per piece) and siew mai (steamed pork dumplings, $2 per piece), among others.
 The flavour-packed dim sum are light enough for quick business lunches, without compromising on taste.
-For a truly decadent treat (and perhaps to impress clients) try the Imperial suckling pig, roasted to golden-brown with lemongrass and herbs ($238).
-Make sure you order the latter a day in advance.
+For a truly decadent treat (and perhaps to please your clients), try the Imperial suckling pig, roasted to golden-brown with lemongrass and herbs ($258).
+Make sure you order this a day in advance.

 Book a table here | Address: 10 Coleman Street, Mezzanine Floor, Grand Park City Hall | Opening hours: Daily 11.30am-2.30pm